stanford-futuredata/noscope/README.md

 ```
 The build will fail.
 To fix this, update the BUILD file to point towards your OpenCV install and add
 this directory to your PATH environmental variable.
 The BUILD file is in the tensorflow-noscope
 git repository at tensorflow/noscope/BUILD.
-You will need to edit all references to "/lfs/0/ddkang/".
+You will need to change all references to "/lfs/0/ddkang/".
-You will probably need to change these to /usr/ if you installed OpenCV using the directions above.
+You will probably need to change these to "/usr/" if you installed OpenCV using the directions above.

 Please encourage the Tensorflow developers to support non-bazel building and linking.
 Due to a quirk
 in bazel, it may occasionally "forget" that tensorflow-noscope was built.
 If this happens, rebuild.